guinetn/Python/gui/tkinter/image_annotation_tool/README.md

 ## Usage

 Interface is self-explanatory

+- Drag and drop image on the drop zone
+- Modify the text, resize it, rotate it, change its color
+- Move the text with the keyboard arrow keys (+shift to slow down)
+- Save image (overwrite dropped image or create a new one)

+* Command line options

-Command line allow to load an image at app's startup
+Load an image at app's startup

 	>image_annotation_tool.py
 	>image_annotation_tool.py "c:\users\joe\my_image.png"